ijustloveflexin/ijustloveflexin/README.md

 I love this symbol because it represents balance.
 The angel on one shoulder & the devil on the other is a popular illustration.
 Most people forget the point because they get lost in their own opinions of right & wrong.
 This is just a depiction of the duality that we see so many examples of in the world and inside of ourselves.

 There has to be a delicate balance between the two and it's important to remember the essential purpose of the yin AND the yang, respectively.
 We must be open-minded enough to look at it from an unbiased perspective and fully understand that there would be no such thing as good or bad without a means of comparison.
-The interdependece unites the opposing terms.
+The interdependece unites the polarities as two parts of a whole, just like heads and tails are two aspects of a coin.
+This theory regarding unity of opposites is a common ideal among non-dualist and dualist traditions including Tantric Hinduism and Buddhism, in German mysticism, Zoroastrianism, Taoism, Zen and Sufism.

 These are part of who we are.